mongramosjr/wifi-hotspot/README.md

 In order to build a captive portal solution, we will need the follwoing:

+* **Raspian/Ubuntu**  – A Linux distribution.
+In this article, we will be using Raspbian release 2017-11-29 or Ubuntu 16.04.
+Later versions should work fine.

 * **Raspberry Pi** – a low cost, credit-card sized computer